CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 # Data submission

-!!!
-Note
-    We will process submissions in the order we have received the support requests.
-In addition to the legal agreements listed on this page, there needs to be a service agreement between CSC and the data controller specific for FEGA service.
-Make sure before starting submitting any data that all these legal agreements are in place.

 Below, you will find step-by-step instructions for uploading, describing, and publishing biomedical data via the Finnish Federated EGA.
 Please be aware that this process can be lengthy (anywhere between one to four months), but we will support you at every step.
 Requests will be processed in the order they are received.

 !!!
 Note
-Before you begin, it's crucial to ensure that a service agreement specific to the Federated EGA services is in place between CSC and your home organization (or the data controller).
+Before you begin, it's crucial to ensure that a service agreement specific to the Federated EGA service is in place between CSC (as data processor) and your home organization (or data controller).
 Please make sure, before starting to submit any data, that all the legal agreements are in place.
-You can do so by contacting us at servicedesk@csc.fi (subject:sensitive data) or your home organization's legal services."
+You can do so by contacting us at servicedesk@csc.fi (subject:sensitive data) or your home organization's legal services.

 ## Submission process overview
 [![FEGA submission process overview](images/fega/fega_submission_overview.png)](images/fega/fega_submission_overview.png)